jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 are unacceptable (suboptimal non\-exemplars).
 Establishing and enforcing intelligent architectural policy is important for several reasons:
-1\.Save time and money by standardizing which projects are best for you, and eliminating inconsistent diligence efforts associated with component selection.
 1\.
+Save time and money by standardizing which projects are best for you, and eliminating inconsistent diligence efforts associated with component selection.
+2\.
 Improve application security and quality by standardizing on projects that are most likely to provide reliable access to new versions of non\-vulnerable dependencies.
-This aids with micro dependency decisions and helps with never getting stuck with no path forward traps.
+This aids with micro dependency decisions and helps with never getting stuck with “no path forward” traps.
-1\.
+3\.
 Reduce technology bloat associated with non\-standard decision making.
 If developers made dependency update decisions based on a structured system of guidance, we